datapartyjs/tasker/README.md

  2. Task with no dependencies
  3. Task with depenedencies, in order after solving usage graph

 As tasks are completed they can resolve with a result (or not).
-Any task that has defined dependencies will receive the results from the tasks they depend upon in their [`Task.exec(task)`](https://datapartyjs.github.io/tasker/Task.html#exec)
+Any task that has defined dependencies will receive the results from the tasks they depend upon in their [`Task.exec({task, depends})`](https://datapartyjs.github.io/tasker/Task.html#exec)

 ![](./images/tasker-overview.svg)